Muhammad-Elgendi/Data-structure/README.md

 # Data structure
-This repository is specific for data structure classes [MUFIC]
+Implementations of some data structure topics in java